GatorIncubator/gatorgrouper/README.md

 ## Testing GatorGrouper

-GatorGrader uses [Pytest](https://docs.pytest.org/en/latest/) for testing.
+GatorGrouper uses [Pytest](https://docs.pytest.org/en/latest/) for testing.
 Depending on your goals, there are several different configurations in which you can run the provided test suite.
 If you want to run the test suite to see if all of the test cases are correctly passing, then you can type one of the following